ENRICHEnabling Research in Care Homes

 You can read more about the study by clicking here

 If you choose to take part you will be asked to complete a 20-30 minute online qualitative survey (where you write the answer in your own words) about developing and implementing your care home’s visiting policy.
-If you prefer, we will complete the survey with you in a telephone or Zoom call or we can send a paper copy.
+If you prefer, we will complete the survey with you in a telephone or Zoom call or the researchers can send a paper copy.

-We really want to hear about your views and experiences and ensure they are communicated to Government and other stakeholders.
+The research team want to hear about your views and experiences and ensure they are communicated to Government and other stakeholders.

 “Our small team (Dr Holly Blake, Dr Wendy Jones and myself) within the University of Nottingham’s School of Health Sciences along with an international peer review panel have developed and released the digital training package.